MattCollins84/insto/README.md

 * disconnect - received when another Insto Client disconnects from the server and matches the supplied userQuery.
 Provides this clients userData object.
 * connectedusers - received after connection if any currently connected Insto Clients match the supplied userQuery.
 Provides an array of matching clients userData objects.
 * notification - received when this Insto Client matches the parameters specified by another client when sending a message.
 Provides the sent message.
-* query - received as a response from the query Insto Client method (g.query()).
+* query - received as a response from the query Insto Client method (insto.query()).
 Provides an array of other connected users that match the supplied query.

-All notifications return a Javascript object with a notification type stored in the _type property.
+All notifications return a Javascript object with a notification type stored in the _type property, along with the unique ID of the sending client in the _id property.
 For example:

 ```
-{"message":"this is a message","_type":"notification"}
+{"message":"this is a message","_type":"notification","_id": "sdkjfhgsdf-e45"}
 ```

 It is important to remember that all Insto notifications of type 'notification' are schema-less, and as such can be in any format as defined by the sender, as long as they are valid Javascript objects.
-However they will always contain the _type property.
+However they will always contain the _type and _id properties.

 #### connect / disconnect notifications
-These types of notification are sent when a Insto Client changes it's connection state.
+These types of notification are sent when a InstoClient changes it's connection state.
 If this client matches a supplied userQuery of another Insto client they will receive a connect/disconnect notification, altering them to this change of state.

 ```
-{"userId":10,"firstname":"James","lastName":"Robinson","userType":"test","_type":"connect"}
-{"userId":10,"firstname":"James","lastName":"Robinson","userType":"test","_type":"disconnect"}
+{"userId":10,"firstname":"James","lastName":"Robinson","userType":"test","_type":"connect","_id": "sdkjfhgsdf-e45"}
+{"userId":10,"firstname":"James","lastName":"Robinson","userType":"test","_type":"disconnect","_id": "sdkjfhgsdf-e45"}
 ```

 #### connectedusers
-If a userQuery is supplied then a connectedusers notification is automatically returned after a connection to the server is made.
+If a userQuery is supplied on connection, a connectedusers notification is automatically returned after a connection to the server is made.
 There will be a 'users' property which contains an array of userData objects for all of the currently connected Insto Clients that match the supplied userQuery.

 ```
 {
   "_type":"connectedusers",
+  "_id": "sdkjfhgsdf-e45",
   "users":[
     { "userId":1,
       "firstname":"James",